North East Open Studios 2025 13th – 21st September Sign Up Here

 Extended Bio

-Icons -Sacred Art in general- have always fascinated me, but it wasn't until 2005 that I had the oportunity to learn to paint, or write, the icon.
+Icons -Sacred Art in general- have always fascinated me, but it wasn't until 2005 that I had the opportunity to learn to paint, or write, the icon.
 My first tutor was a Bulgarian Orthodox master (3rd generation iconographer), in The Hague (The Netherlands), and I followed up with several Icon painting courses in the highlands of Scotland, where I also learned some beautiful (and challenging!) gilding techniques.
 I use exclusively egg-tempera in my work.
 I love the fact that it is a traditional and ancient medium, and also that it allows the colour to keep its softness or vibrancy, with a gem-like quality, for centuries, if done and kept properly.
-I also love the slow pace of the tempera painting process, and the delicate and minute detail it allows - as well as the mother-of-pearl effect the many translucent layers of colour can produce.
-My first exhibition was at the Aberdeen Art Center, in 2011.
+I also love the slow pace of the tempera painting process, and the delicate and minute detail it allows, as well as the mother-of-pearl effect the many translucent layers of colour can produce.
+My first exhibition was at the Aberdeen Art Centre, in 2011.
 Subsequently I had two more exhibitions at The Blairs Museum, also in Aberdeen.
 A lot of my work is done on commission, mostly private.
 Some of it has also gone to churches, for example the Black Madonna, at St. Margaret's R M Church in Lerwick, Shetland, and the four Angel Icons at Pluscarden Abbey, Elgin.
 It is for me a privilege and a delight, to be able to bring back something of the spirit of Medieval and Renaissance art, and also to keep alive some of the ancient pictorial traditions.